GPUOpen-LibrariesAndSDKs/RapidFire_SDK/README.md

 * A Visual Studio&reg; solution for the samples can be found in the `Samples` directory.
 * Additional documentation can be found in the `doc` directory.

+### License
+RapidFire is licensed under the MIT license.
+See LICENSE file for full license information.

-### Attribution
+### Copyright information

-* AMD, the AMD Arrow logo, FirePro, and combinations thereof are either registered trademarks or trademarks of Advanced Micro Devices, Inc. in the United States and/or other countries.
+##### DirectX, Visual Studio and Windows
-* DirectX&reg;, Visual Studio&reg;, and Windows&reg; are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+DirectX&reg;, Visual Studio&reg;, and Windows&reg; are registered trademarks of Microsoft Corporation in the United States and/or other countries.

+##### OpenGL
-* OpenGL&reg; and the oval logo are trademarks or registered trademarks of Silicon Graphics, Inc. in the United States and/or other countries worldwide.
+OpenGL&reg; and the oval logo are trademarks or registered trademarks of Silicon Graphics, Inc. in the United States and/or other countries worldwide.

+##### OpenCL
-* OpenCL&trade; and the OpenCL logo are trademarks of Apple Inc. used by permission by Khronos.
+OpenCL&trade; and the OpenCL logo are trademarks of Apple Inc. used by permission by Khronos.

+##### glew
+The OpenGL Extension Wrangler Library Copyright (C) 2008-2015, Nigel Stewart Copyright (C) 2002-2008, Milan Ikits Copyright (C) 2002-2008, Marcelo E. Magallon Copyright (C) 2002, Lev Povalahev All rights reserved.